 You can’t collimate the primary mirror.
 But you’re limited to such low power anyway that as long as it’s roughly correct, the images will be alright.

 The FirstScope will be crushed by a serious instrument of almost any aperture, even one slightly bigger.
-If you really must get a telescope for your child for under $50, the FirstScope or one of its clones (Celestron Cometron, Orion FunScope) will do it.
+If you really must get a telescope for your child for around $60, the FirstScope or one of its clones (Celestron Cometron, Orion FunScope) will do it.
 But if you really want to give them a satisfactory experience, I’d suggest doubling or even tripling your budget.

 2. Best $100 Telescope For Kids – Zhumell Z100 Tabletop Dobsonian

-It’s true that Zhumell Z100 is the best telescope you can get for your kid if your budget is limited to $100.
-But at the same time, $100 is not a great budget for a telescope and so, there are some quality compromises.
+It’s true that the Zhumell Z100 is the best telescope you can get for your kid if your budget is limited to $150.
+But at the same time, $150 is not a great budget for a telescope and so there are some quality compromises.
 For one, the eyepieces are rubbish Kellners, and the “low”-power 17mm provides a bit too much magnification to be a good low-power eyepiece – a 20mm or 25mm would’ve been far more desirable.

 Second, the primary mirror cannot be collimated.
 If the scope suffers a lot of bumps and jars during shipping or even just on a rough trip in the car, you will never be able to get sharp images because re-aligning the primary is impossible.

 That being said, the Zhumell Z100 is still better than anything else at its price, and certainly beats the Celestron FirstScope by a mile.
-Z100 has almost no competition other than the Orion Skyscanner 100mm which is an extremely similar scope with very little to no differences.
-Z100 can even be mounted onto a medium-duty photo tripod if one lacks a table.
-And its 4” aperture means it can show a lot of detail on the Moon and planets and a fair amount of deep-sky objects – assuming it’s collimated, of course.
+The Z100 has almost no competition in its price range except for the similarly featured Orion SkyScanner 100.
+The Z100 can even be mounted on a medium-duty photo tripod if one lacks a table.
+And its 4” aperture means it can show a lot of detail on the Moon and planets and a fair amount of deep-sky objects – assuming it’s collimated, of course .

 But being a reflector, it can’t be used terrestrially, and collimating can be a bit of a pain, especially for a child.
-However, it is simply unmatched in value and thus is still my #1 recommendation.
+However, it is simply unmatched in value and, thus, is still my #1 recommendation in the price range.

 The Z114 has a wealth of objects to show.
 Its wide field means it excels at open star clusters, but its large aperture allows one to see quite a handful of nebulae, galaxies, and globular clusters, the latter of which can even begin to be resolved into grainy stellar masses.
 In the Solar System, the Z114 will show the phases of Mercury and Venus, Mars’ ice cap and a few dark markings at opposition, Jupiter’s cloud belts and Great Red Spot, the 4 Galilean moons circling Jupiter, Saturn’s rings, and the division within them, Titan and a few other Saturnian moons, and Uranus and Neptune as tiny teal- and azure-colored disks.